0-5788719150923125/vtx/src/DESIGN.md

 A very basic VTX configuration will contain three files:

 1. A `docker-compose.yml` file (to orchestrate Docker)
-2. A `config.yml` file (to customize your bot)
+2. A `config.yml` file (to customize your lab)
 3. A `.env` file (to hold secrets, like passwords)

-[This example project](https://github.com/0-5788719150923125/vtx/tree/main/examples/bot) should work universally, without any additional configuration, on any platform that meets the minumum requirements.
+[This example project](https://github.com/0-5788719150923125/vtx/tree/main/examples/lab) should work universally, without any additional configuration, on any platform that meets the minumum requirements.

 ### Docker